 Failing to detect a gallbladder problem leads to delays in surgery.
 The delay could be due to the doctor not ordering the correct scans and tests when examining you in the hospital.

-Delays also happen when the doctor does not read the results of the scans and tests correctly and misses the need for gallbladder surgery.
+Delays also happen when a medical professional does not read the results of the scans and tests correctly and misses the need for gallbladder surgery.

 Any delay in surgery is time lost in treating your gallbladder problem and only causes you further pain and suffering.